Deb0006/Deb0006/README.md

 I love projects that involve building mobile-friendly websites that are intuitive and visually appealing.
 My experience spans a variety of projects, from building landing pages with JavaScript, HTML, and CSS, to full stack web applications.
 I bring discipline and motivation to my work and enjoy collaborating with others as much as heads down time.
 I am strategic, curious, and driven

 - 🌍  I'm located in New York, NY
-- 🌱 I’m currently learning Redux and Leetcode
+- 🌱 I’m currently learning Redux and TypeScript
 - 🤝 I’m looking to collaborate on open source projects
 - 📫 How to reach me: [debby.00010@gmail.com](mailto:debby.00010@gmail.com)
 - ⚡ Fun fact: I've viewed Saturn, Jupiter, Mars and Venus with my own telescope 🔭🪐